cgm616/momi/content/sections/going-to-synagogue.md

 When she did go back, however, it was again for a sense of community.
 After a friend passed away from cancer, Ellen attended a funeral service and missed the "strong community support" that she felt there.
 Judaism, however, was not an obvious choice.
-After she attended a Quaker meeting and checking out Unitarianism, investigating where she could find religious community, Ellen found a small, interfaith synagogue in Hebron, a nearby town.
+After she attended a Quaker meeting and checked out Unitarianism, investigating where she could find religious community, Ellen found a small, interfaith synagogue in Hebron, a nearby town.
 She then began to bring Luke and Liz, her children with Gampy, to the synagogue.

 {% quote(name="Ellen",millis=2699550,anchor=2691550) %}
 And I was willing to make the effort to bring Luke there and— and Liz.
 And to get involved.
 And Gampy was willing to let me do it.
 You know, he felt like, yes, it would be really nice to give our kids something.
 Some faith that they can do what they want with, you know.
 {% end %}

-However, she felt like she should not and could not bring Gabe, who was around 16 or so at the time.
+However, she felt like she should not and could not bring Gabe, who was around 16 at the time.
 At that point, she felt like he was too old: "it wasn't like there was a Sunday school class for a 16 year old."
 Her relationship with Reid, Gabe's father, also made the prospect of bringing him daunting.
 Since Reid had custody of Gabe for many weekends, getting Reid to let Gabe go to synagogue on Saturdays "just seemed impossible" to Ellen.